 Caring for someone with dementia?
 Join us for some tips related to dementia caregiving.
 We will talk about what dementia is, ideas on preparing for the road ahead, developing our caregiver tool boxes, communication issues and creating routines.

 Ever wonder what it means to “Get your affairs in order”?
 Confused by the different names of financial and healthcare documents?
 Join us for an overview of legal and financial planning.
-Learn about powers of attorney, advance care planning, POLST forms, trusts and wills and resources to help you get started.
+This class will help you learn how to choose a decision maker, how to make your choice “official,” and how to share your wishes with others.
+You will learn about powers of attorney, advance care planning, POLST forms, trusts and wills and other resources to help you get started.

 Powerful Tools for Caregivers Workshop

 Powerful Tools is a six-week workshop open to spouses, partners, adult children, and friends caring for a loved one at home.
 Classes provide you with tools and tips to better handle the unique challenges your face.
 Learn to: reduce personal stress, communicate effectively, deal with difficult feelings, and more.